suwebdev/wats1030-moving-files/README.md

 * Create a Droplet using a different kind of Linux and repeat all of the above (altering your process according to the difference of tools/environment).
 * Figure out how to connect to your Droplet using SFTP or a different file management/upload tool.
 (Or, if you used a GUI application before, then try it using only the command line.)
+* Use PuTTY to connect to Digital Ocean